 Will Mark not only survive meeting William Shatner and finding out he’s not exactly Captain James Tiberius Kirk?
 Will he also survive the looming specter of his 30th birthday?
 Will Robert finally find that one special girl who will love him for him and for his Japanese laserdisc set of all the Planet of the Apes movies?
 Find out by boldly going out to your video store and renting the fantastic Free Enterprise, because while there isn’t nearly enough Shatner in this as there should be, you do get the ultimate Shatner-rapping-to-Shakespeare scene, and won’t you feel really bad if you deprive yourself of seeing that?
 P.S. – everything Justin said is very much true, and I believe I’m the one who planted the seed in his mind to see this film.
 Yet do I ask for (or receive) some special award?
 I think not.
 No, I only ask for the chance to see more movies!
 Thanks, Justin!

-PoolMan’s Review: I’ve noticed that when something wins Justin’s “Leapt Up and Bit Me on the Tuckus” Award, it usually sets its sights on my buns next, and never does it disappoint.
-I have never heard of Free Enterprise outside of the hallowed halls of the MRFH, and I can’t figure out why.
+PoolMan’s review: I’ve noticed that when something wins Justin’s “Leapt Up and Bit Me on the Tuckus” Award, it usually sets its sights on my buns next, and never does it disappoint.
+I have never heard of Free Enterprise outside of the hallowed halls of the Mutant Reviewers, and I can’t figure out why.
 It was just so great!

 Another highly enjoyable aspect is the fact that it turns out to be a feel good movie, but it does it in a way that doesn’t cover you in sugar.
 When you finally hear Bill’s reasons for wanting to do a musical version of Shakespeare’s Julius Caesar (playing all the parts by himself, except for Sharon Stone as his love interest), it finally makes sense, and brings a sense of meaning to Bill’s existence.
 He’s not the loon they first thought him to be.
 Every character is driven by a dream of success.
 Sure, the dreams differ and the motivations get strange, but each person has something they want and knows what they’re willing to do to get there.
 And in the end, all the objectives are met (like a successful planet mission, without the red shirted ensigns!).